sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/holistic/holistic.md

   title: 'Ganzheitlich'
 }) }}

 When designing solutions, the entire chain of experiences is always included.
 Upstream and downstream processes are considered to the same extent as other applications within the environment.
-In this way, the user experience across all processes can be lastingly improved.{.lead}
+In this way, the user experience across all processes can be lastingly improved. {.lead}

 ### Example